arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 run ArangoDB deployments.
 You can also use `PersistentVolumes` provided by other controllers.

-In this guide we'll focus on the `ArangoDeployment` operator.
+In this guide we will focus on the `ArangoDeployment` operator.

 ## Installing `kube-arangodb`